cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 - Recovering pictures can be done using [ninfs](https://github.com/ihaveamac/ninfs/releases), in combination with hiyaCFW or TWiLight Menu++ if you want them on console.
 The latest version of the HiyaCFW Helper allows you to copy your photos from your NAND to the SDNAND during setup
 - Restoring an Unlaunch button configuration can be done from the Unlaunch menu, which can be accessed by holding <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while powering the console on
 - Booting into Unlaunch resulting in an error?
 Take out your SD card and try starting the system again.
 If it works, then it's a fault with your SD card and restoring a NAND backup won't fix it
-- "An error has occurred..." on boot is likely a hiyaCFW error and is not related to your NAND, see [hiyaCFW FAQ & Troubleshooting](https://wiki.ds-homebrew.com/hiyacfw/faq) for more information
+- "An error has occurred..." on boot is likely a hiyaCFW error and is not related to your NAND, see [hiyaCFW FAQ & Troubleshooting](https://wiki.ds-homebrew.com/hiyacfw/faq) on the DS-Homebrew Wiki for more information
 - Any errors in TWiLight Menu++ are unrelated and you should try reinstalling TWiLight Menu++ or ask for help on [Discord](https://ds-homebrew.com/discord)
 - Uninstalling Unlaunch, whether by flashing NAND or using its uninstaller, should avoided unless absolutely necessary, you can set the autoboot keys to "Launcher" and your DSi will be like stock